Minecraft Breeze Mob: Everything You Need to Know

 Where Can You Find Breeze in Minecraft?

-You can encounter the Breeze only in the trial chambers in Minecraft 1.21.
-These large, impressive structures generate underground and include a number of procedurally generated rooms.
-To find Trial Chambers, you can follow our linked guide where we go over the three easy methods in detail.
+You can encounter the Breeze only in the trial chambers in Minecraft.
+These large and impressive structures are generated underground and include several procedurally generated rooms.
+To find trial chambers, you can follow our linked guide where we discuss four easy methods.

 How to Spawn and Despawn the Breeze

 Once you are inside the trial chamber, you need to look for the trial spawner that has chiseled tuff blocks around it.
-This spawner variant will be generated occasionally in some rooms of the structure.
-Upon getting close to one of these spawners in survival mode, it will perform a quick animation, and soon after, one Breeze will spawn.
+This spawner will be generated occasionally in some rooms of the structure.
+Upon getting close to one of them in survival mode, it will perform a quick animation, and soon after, one Breeze will spawn.

 Trial spawner activating

-Now that you know where to find the Breeze and how to spawn it, let’s see all the abilities and properties you can expect from it.
+Now that you know where to find Breeze and how to spawn it, let’s take a look at the abilities and properties of this mob.

 1. Breeze Health

-The Breeze by default has 15 full hearts of health.
-It doesn’t take damage in water but simply gets pushed by it, like several other mobs.
+The Breeze has 15 full hearts of health by default.
+It doesn’t take damage in water but simply gets pushed by it, like many other mobs.
 However, fire and lava do damage it.
 Dispensed fire charge also deals damage to the Breeze.

 Moreover, if you thought you could fight this mob at a distance, you’re wrong.
 Breezes are immune to shot arrows and tridents, as they just ricochet and deflect in random directions.
 Other projectiles like eggs and snowballs also don’t harm the Breeze.